open-infra-learning/Awesome-Flyte/en/Flyte-Overview.md

 > 我們可能需要一個快速的 overview 說 Flyte 怎麼用? 還不確定要放哪

-The most basic use case of Flyte is to create the workflow (a DAG) containing multiple tasks with simple Python syntax (see below).
-Then we can run the workflow in cluster Pod with `pyflyte run --remote task.py wf`.
-You can then see the pod is created for executing tasks, and status is updated to the Flyte console, which is the dashboard.
-How simple it is!
+The Flyte workflow can be defined through simple Python syntax that is similar to other workflow orchastration tools.

 (Put the code/screenshot here)

-By running the workflow, we can access the Flyte console with the URL printed in the terminal.
-Flyte console is an UI interface for monitoring the workflow status, loggings, and do other operations like retrying.
+After defining the workflow, we can either executing it locally by `pyflyte run task.py wf` for debugging locally or running on remote with `pyflyte run --remote task.py wf`.
+When running on remote, Flyte automatically creates Kubernetes pods to execute tasks and provides real-time status updates.

+The command prints a URL to access Flyte Console, a web dashboard for monitoring workflow progress, viewing logs, and managing operations like retries.

 (Put the Flyte console image here)